 13.1 Volume limiting

 It is highly recommended that the device is able to provide the user with a suitable method for volume-limiting.
-This refers to a feature which provides a message relative to a predetermined reference exposure (sound allowance) limit and when unacknowledged will automatically reduce to the desired volume output of the device (either 80 or 75dBA, in accordance with the mode selected).
+This refers to a feature which provides a message relative to a predetermined reference exposure (sound allowance) limit and when unacknowledged will automatically reduce the volume of the device to achieve a sound level at the DRP that is equivalent to a diffuse-field level no greater than 80 or 75 dBA (according to the mode selected).

-If implemented, a volume limiting option message shall be automatically provided every time the user reaches a minimum of 100% of the weekly allowance.
+If implemented, a volume limiting option message should be automatically provided every time the user reaches a minimum of 100% of the weekly allowance.
 The user shall be given a message, which will allow them the option to "continue listening" in case they do not wish the device volume to reduce.
-When the message is not acknowledged, the default action will be to reduce the volume output to the predetermined level.
+When the message is not acknowledged, the default action will be to reduce the volume to achieve the predetermined sound level.
 If possible, the users should be given the option to customize this level (the level at which they would like their device to limit the volume) according to their preference.

 NOTE – It is expected that the "volume-limiting option" will become mandatory in a future version of this Recommendation.